raspberrypilearning/lego-data-dash/en/step_3.md

 ### Create the scale for your sliding indicator

-Now we know it works, we will need to create a scale for the sliding indicator, so we know what it means.
+Now you know it works, you will need to create a scale for the sliding indicator, so you know what it means.

 --- task ---